- Realtime and sensitive measurements of complex aroma compounds

 - Fast gas chromatography (GC) can be coupled for separating compounds of interest from the high-concentration ethanol in alcoholic beverages.

-Stacked gas chromatogram of a wine sample spiked with 10 ug/L of 4-ethylphenol, detected with a Vocus 2R PTR-TOF.
+Stacked gas chromatogram of a wine sample spiked with 10 ug/L of 4-ethylphenol, detected with a Vocus 2R PTR.
 The fast separation (less than 90 seconds) is employed primarily to exclude high-concentration ethanol, which is known to prevent online PTR-MS analysis of VOCs in alcohol-containing beverages.